 What is Haltonchesters Roman fort, settlement and Hadrian's Wall and vallum between the field boundary east of Haltonchesters fort and the Fence Burn in wall mile 21?

-Haltonchesters Roman fort is a second-century military installation situated on Hadrian's Wall in Northumberland, positioned to guard a crossing point of the River Tyne.
+Haltonchesters Roman fort is a second-century military installation positioned along Hadrian's Wall in Northumberland, situated at the point where the wall crosses the Tyne Valley.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010624.

 Who is responsible for protecting Haltonchesters Roman fort, settlement and Hadrian's Wall and vallum between the field boundary east of Haltonchesters fort and the Fence Burn in wall mile 21?